Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/ivrpbconfig.md

 ---
 title: IVR

-permalink: platform/instructions/en/latest/Agent Transfer/ivrpb
+permalink: platform/instructions/en/latest/Agent Transfer/ivrpbconfig

 ---

 <container>

-Please visit Deploy → Channels → IVR → Configurations to enable IVR.

-After you have successfully established a connection with IVR, Kore.ai XO platform moves the IVR agent system into the configured state.
-No additional configuration is required.
+Kore.ai XO Platform uses the configuration that has been provided to establish a successful connection with IVR.
+No additional configuration is required

 </container>